kostasgeo/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Step 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

-  a.
-Set the variables names (set) from the 'features.txt' file (2nd column)
+  - Set the variables names (set) from the 'features.txt' file (2nd column)

-  b.
-Extract mean and std measurements using subset
+  - Extract mean and std measurements using subset

 Step 3.
 Use descriptive activity names to name the activities in the data set Use function mutate of dplyr package